-“I had a partial gastrectomy, and then a full gastrectomy.
-All surgeries, even non-major gastric surgeries, affect gut flora, so you must rebuild those gut bacteria to get the benefits of your food.
+I had a partial gastrectomy, and then a full gastrectomy.
+All surgeries, even non-major gastric surgeries, affect the gut flora, so you must rebuild those gut bacteria to get the benefits of your food.
 Foods rich in probiotics is a great way to do that.